General information

 Cold-chain medicines (insulin, biologics, some vaccines)

 Cold-chain medicines need a temperature-controlled courier.
-Most major delivery services (Chemist2U, Pharmacy 4 Less Express, dedicated metro pharmacies) handle cold chain correctly with insulated boxes and ice packs.
+Most established delivery services handle cold chain correctly, with insulated boxes and ice packs.
 Confirm at order time.
 If no one is home and the medication sits on your doorstep in summer, the medication is no longer safe to use.

 What can't be delivered

-• Schedule 8 (controlled) medicines that require in-person pharmacist verification, including methadone and most opioid replacement therapy doses
+- Schedule 8 (controlled) medicines that require in-person pharmacist verification under Pharmacy Board of Australia and state rules, including opioid replacement therapy (opioid dependence treatment) doses

 Same-day delivery zones in capital cities